kdagkoglou/JStraining/documents/assure/12-updates.md

 The process can therefore be run multiple times until all updates are successfully applied.

+A new installation would run all updates in order until the final one was reached.

 ### Version number calculation

-The version is converted from a string to an integer by splitting into parts and multiplying by a weighting:
+The version is converted from a string to an integer by splitting into parts and multiplying by a weight:

 ```js
 (major * 100000) + (minor * 1000) + patch;